Jan Laštůvka: VfL Bochum

-Ukrainian League regulations called for all tems to field at least four domestic players each match, and so Shakhtar loaned Laštůvka to German side VfL Bochum until the end of the 2007–08 season as a replacement for compatriot Jaroslav Drobný, who left the club for Hertha BSC Berlin.
+In June 2007 Shakhtar loaned Laštůvka to German side VfL Bochum until the end of the 2007–08 season as a replacement for compatriot Jaroslav Drobný, who left the club for Hertha BSC Berlin.

 Laštůvka started the season as first-choice keeper, but after some mistakes his position was threatened by the reserve keepers.
 After an injury, then third-choice keeper René Renno got his place.
 Renno started quite well but also made some mistakes before the winter break, so coach Marcel Koller claimed that all three keepers (Laštůvka, Renno and Philipp Heerwagen) started at zero in the preparations for the second season half.
 After the winter break Laštůvka was first-choice again and started with a very good match against Werder Bremen, which was rewarded with a nomination in the "Team of the Day" by Germany's leading football magazine kicker.
-At the end of the season Bochum were interested in signing him, but, due to the €4 million transfer fee, they decided to sign Portuguese keeper Daniel Fernandes from PAOK F.C. instead.
+At the end of the season Bochum were interested in signing him, but, due to the €4 million transfer fee, they signed Portuguese keeper Daniel Fernandes from PAOK F.C. instead.